UW-GDA/GDA_Wi26_jupyterbook/book/modules/01_Github_Python/01_demo_github.md

 ## Lab 01 assignment (due NEXT Friday)
 1. Create `labs` folder
-1. Distribute week 01 lab assignment link through slack channel
+1. Follow week 01 lab assignment link distributed through slack channel
 1. Clone assignment locally into the labs folder - be careful of where you clone!!
 1. Add a folder `ramblings`
 1. Add a file in that folder called `my_thoughts_on_git.txt`